-Barbera produces acidic, medium-bodied wine with a typical fruit-forward and floral bouquet that’s easily enjoyed by both enthusiasts and connoisseurs.
+Barbera produces acidic, medium-bodied wine with a typical fruit-forward and floral bouquet that both enthusiasts and connoisseurs easily enjoy.
 One would think that Nebbiolo is the most planted red grape in Piedmont, since it produces the most structured and age-worthy wines.
 Still, Nebbiolo only grows where the conditions are perfect; everywhere else grape growers plant Barbera and, to a lesser extent, Dolcetto.

 Barbera is a high-yielding grapevine, often used to produce low-cost, mass-produced wines.
 Still, with the proper pruning techniques, the vine can produce concentrated grapes suitable for fine wine production.
 The most popular Barbera DOCs include Barbera d’Asti, Barbera d’Alba, and Barbera del Monferrato.

 Barbera produces ruby-red wines with purple hues.
 The wine displays black fruit aromas, often followed by floral scents and undergrowth.
 The wine has impressive acid levels and medium to low tannins.
 Cherries, plums and hints of violet are common descriptors of Barbera, sometimes with whiffs of vanilla from new oak barrels.
 That said, Barbera is rarely aged in new oak barrels, at least not in Italy, except for modernist winemakers experimenting with new oak.

 The fruity taste of Barbera can be quickly recognized when it is poured into a glass.
 It is observed that fully mature Barbera wines evoke associations with sweet cherries—the well-known Piedmont cherries—paired with a dash of moist earth aromas.

 Barbera and Food Pairings